-Hillary Rodham Clinton’s video this week celebrating her presumed emergence as the first female major party nominee quoted Shirley Chisholm: “Those who think that the women’s liberation movement is a joke, may I disabuse you of that notion.
+When Hillary Rodham Clinton celebrated her presumed emergence as the first female major party nominee in 2012, she quoted Shirley Chisholm: “Those who think that the women’s liberation movement is a joke, may I disabuse you of that notion.
 It’s about equal opportunity.”

 In 1887, feeling empowered from having become eligible to vote four years earlier, women in the Quaker village of Argonia, Kansas, joined the Women’s Christian Temperance Union (WCTU).
 Crusading against booze expressed what some historians call “maternal feminism,” others call “municipal housekeeping,” going public with the motherly impulse to cultivate virtue.